ypid/seafile-wiki/Common-problem-in-setup-seafile-server.md

 ## Failed to upload/download file online

+* Check your SERVICE_URL setting in ccnet.conf and HTTP_SERVER_ROOT setting in seahub_settings.py
 * Make sure you firewall for seafile httpserver is opened.
 * Using chrome/firefox debug mode to find which link is given when click download button and what's wrong with this link